BettercareHealth/bettercare/primary-maternal-care/test-1.md

 	1. Any titre is present.
 17. Syphilis in pregnancy should be treated with:
 	1. Nitrofurantoin (Macrodantin).
-	1. Benzathene penicillin (Bicillin LA or Penilente LA).
+	1. Benzathine penicillin (Bicillin LA or Penilente LA).
 	1. Tetracycline.
 	1. Ampicillin.
 18. Blood should be taken to determine the presence of anti-D antibodies at 26, 32 and 38 weeks in: